Code-Institute-Submissions/Akragas/README.md

 # <center>Akrágas Website</center>

 For over two thousand years the city of Akrágas, now known as Agrigento or The Valley of Temples, has **astounded visitors**.<br>
-And yet many people are still unaware of its existence.
+-- And yet many people are still unaware of its existence.

 The Akrágas webite seeks to introduce Akrágas to a wider audience.
-Using evocative, representative images and video; interesting facts, quotes and historical context, as well a direct link to booking site - this website will connect people to the place <br>
+Using evocative, representative images and video; interesting facts, quotes and historical context, as well a direct link to booking site - this website will connect people to the place. <br>

-As someone with ties to the ancient city *(my grandafather and our ancestors are from the area)* I am passionate about sharing this remarkable location with the world and hope that Akrágas, Agrigento and the island of Sicily can enjoy increased and ongoing interest from tourists, historians and adventure seekers alike.
+As someone with direct ties to the ancient city *(my grandafather and our ancestors are from the area)* I am passionate about sharing this remarkable location with the world and hope that Akrágas, Agrigento and the island of Sicily can enjoy increased and ongoing interest from tourists, historians and adventure seekers alike.

 ***

 ## UX (User Experience)

-- ### User Stories
+### User Stories
 - #### First Time Visitor Goals
     1. As a First Time Visitor, I want to easily understand the content and subject matter of the website.
     2. As a First Time Visitor, I want to be able to easily navigate the site to see content and subject matter.